lime-j/GenSIRR/README.md

-# GenSIRR
-[CVPR 2026] Rectifying Latent Space for Generative Single-Image Reflection Removal
+# Rectifying Latent Space for Generative Single-Image Reflection Removal

-We will release the testing code here.
+We will organize the testing code here in the next few days.

+Model can be download from [lime-j/GenSIRR](https://huggingface.co/lime-j/GenSIRR)

 Training pipeline will be available in https://github.com/hainuo-wang/XReflection